sarahkatherine/student-management-app/README.md

 # Student Management App

-This is a student management system built using React, Node.js, and MySQL.
-It allows users to manage student records including adding, editing, and deleting students and courses.
+A student management system that allows users to add, edit, and delete student records, assign grades, and view student grades.
+This application features both a backend and a frontend developed with modern technologies.

 ## Features:
 - Add, edit, and delete student records